Why Decentralized Oracles Matter

 It’s clear that decentralized oracles will soon address the need for external data, with many of these solutions launching on mainnet this year.
 This will help to accelerate the usability of dApps and fulfill the original vision of smart contracts.
 2018 is shaping up to be another exciting year for crypto.

+Thanks to Thomas Hodges for early feedback.
 Note —Some projects listed above are more decentralized than others.

 Please perform your own due diligence before investing.
 This is not financial advice.